edwin-hendriks/vscode-gears/README.md

 ## Tasks

 Press `CTRL+SHIFT+P`, choose `Tasks: Run Task`, then choose `GEARS`, then choose which task.
-They are already ordered in a preferred order 1.
+They are already ordered in a preferred order.
+E.g. 1.
 Generate, 2.
 Diagrams, 3.
 Build, 4.
 Deploy, 5.
 Load data, 6.
-Run (test) scenarios.
-You need a `settings.json` in the `.vscode` folder of your workspace to make this work.
-Below is example of the content of this `settings.json` file.

-    {
-        "gears.project.name":      "leave_of_absence",
-        "gears.project.version":   "0.1-SNAPSHOT",
-        "gears.generator.version": "0.31",
-        "gears.runner.version":    "0.3",
-    }
+Run (test) scenarios. etc.

 Below is an example demo of how to call the task `GEARS: 1.
 Generate`: